bunuelo/funk2/som-2009/lab1/lab1.md

 ## Setting up the Lab

-This project will use the \href{http://neuromin.de/rct/funk2.html}{Funk 2} programming language, which is similar in syntax and semantics to Scheme.
+This project will use the \href{http://neuromin.de/rct/funk2.html}{Funk 2} programming language, developed by teaching assistant Bo Morgan.
 This section will walk you through running and using the language.
 Funk has the following properties:

 **Causal tracing of the events while executing multiple processes.**